 The Dow Jones Industrial Index is the major index most habitually reported by the news media.
 It represents 30 selected US stocks (all 30 are in the S&P 500).
 There are also other Dow Jones indexes, for example, this Industrial index does not include Transportation or Utilities, etc.

 The Dow Jones Index is weighted by share price (NOT equally weighted, but IS NOT capitalization), meaning the stock with the highest share price affects the index the most, regardless of total capitalization.
-But comparing share price has no meaning without knowing value of the total dollars involved, so (shares x price) is how capitalization works.
-Dow Jones also depends on arbitrary weighting to try to give it actual meaning about the total market.
-That might have been convenient when it started in 1896 (when there were no computers to compute it), however stock splits seriously complicate this obsolete system now.
+But comparing share price has no meaning without knowing value of the total dollars involved, so (shares x price) is how capitalization otherwise works.
+Dow Jones also depends on arbitrary weighting to try to give these 30 stocks actual simulation of the total market.
+Share price was necessary when it started in 1896 (when there were no computers to compute capitalization), however stock splits seriously complicate this obsolete system now.
 The Dow Jones index is adjusted for stock splits, but with arbitrary choices and mysterious methods trying to make these 30 companies represent the whole market.

-For example, United Health is Dow Jones number 1 or sometimes 2 weighted (varies, with 8.4% weighting, but is only #13 wtih 1.16% weighting in the S&P 500 Index).
+For example, United Health is the Dow Jones company at number 1 or 2 (with near $600 share price, with 8.4% weighting there, but is only #13 with 1.16% weighting in the S&P 500 Index).
 In the Dow Jones, United Health is made stronger than Nvidia or Apple or Microsoft (which are #1,#2 and 3 in S&P 500 but are #21, 3, or 15 (of 30) in Dow Jones (Nov 15 2024)).
-Nvidia was added to Dow Jones on 11/8/2024 as #22, but it is #1 on the S&P 500 Index, which meaning is puzzling?).
+Nvidia was added to Dow Jones on 11/8/2024 as #22, but it is now #1 on the S&P 500 Index, which meaning is puzzling?).
 These have split their share price several times, and I see no significance in the numbers 15 and 21.
 This mystery is said to adjust Dow Jones weighting somehow to represent the market as a whole.
-I must be too dumb to understand that, so my attention is to the S&P 500 Index.
-(See a Dow Jones list of stocks and the list of Dow Jones Weightings).
+I must be too dumb to understand that logic, so my attention is to the S&P 500 Index.
+I do understand capitalization, which is each companies net stock worth (See a Dow Jones list of stocks and the list of Dow Jones Weightings).

 The S&P 500 Index represents the 500 largest public stocks in the U.S. market (503 tickers of 500 companies).
 It is weighted by capitalization, meaning a $1 price change in a $1 Trillion company has 100 times the effect in the Index as a $1 change in a $10 Billion company (due to the weighting, because that is where the money is).
 The S&P 500 Index is important because it contains near 80% of the total U.S. market capitalization (dollars).

 Many consider the S&P 500 Index to be most representative of the overall market performance.
-The S&P 500 Index is diversified (among different industries) and has itself been a good investment bet long term).
+The S&P 500 Index is diversified (among different industry types) and has itself been a good investment bet long term).

 The Nasdaq Composite Index is 2500 stocks in the NASDAQ exchange (all types, especially newer companies, including many of the largest companies, and many are also in the S&P 500).
 The Nasdaq is also heavily weighted, with the largest having near 2x the weighting percentage as in the S&P 500 (The companies in the New York stock exchange are not in the Nasdaq exchange, but many others are).
 The Nasdaq Composite Index are not the small companies, the Index requires a capitalization of at least $550 Million.
 There is also a Nasdaq 100 index composed of the 100 largest companies in Nasdaq (ticker QQQ is one).